airswap/airswap-about/technology/makers.md

 - `airswap order:get` to request an order directly from your server.
 (RFQ)
 - `airswap order:best` to request an order from servers supporting a specific token pair.
 Once your server is on the registry it will be queried with this command.
 (RFQ)
 - `airswap quote:stream` to subscribe to a pricing stream and make orders for your server.
-(Last Look)
+(LastLook)

 ## Adding to the Registry